Holocaust Memorial Day funding

 Funding criteria

-When deciding if an activity should be online, in person or both the question we need to think about is ‘how can we reach and engage the greatest number of people in the city most effectively and in the safest way?’
+When deciding if an activity should be online, in person or both the question you need to think about is ‘how can we reach and engage the greatest number of people in the city most effectively and in the safest way?’
 We are also keen to connect with our local communities and engage as many people as possible

 What we will fund